EyeSift

 Why might a real photo be flagged as AI-generated?

-False positives can occur with heavily edited photos, HDR images, studio photography with perfect lighting, stock photos with extensive retouching, or images that have been through multiple compression cycles.
-Digital art and 3D renders may also trigger higher AI probability scores.
-The result should be treated as a probability estimate, not a definitive judgment.
+False positives can occur with heavily edited photos, HDR images, studio photography, screenshots, stock photos with extensive retouching, or images that have been through multiple compression cycles.
+The result should be treated as a screening estimate, not a definitive judgment.

 Is my uploaded image stored on your servers?